bbauska/JS-Notes4Pros/README.md

 (
 )
 ;
-*// logs: &quot;Hello subclass&quot;*
+// <i>logs: &quot;Hello subclass&quot;</i>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch22-3">Section 22.3: Static Methods</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--
-Static methods and properties are defined on *the class/constructor itself*, not on instance objects.
+Static methods and properties are defined on <i>the class/constructor itself</i>, not on instance objects.
 These are specified in a class definition by using the <b>static</b> keyword.

 class